amorilia/buildenv/README.rst

 * Set *BLENDERHOME*, *BLENDERVERSION*, and *BLENDERADDONS* according to whatever version of Blender is found via the registry.
-* Set *QTHOME*, *QTVERSION*, and *QTDIR* according to whatever version of the Qt SDK is found.
+* Set *QTHOME*, *QTVERSION*, and *QTDIR* according to whatever version of the Qt SDK is found, and update *PATH*.
+* Set *NSISHOME* according to whatever version of NSIS is found, and update *PATH*

 Supported Compilers
 ~~~~~~~~~~~~~~~~~~~